vats98754/go-order-book/README.md

 # GoLang-based Limit Order Book

 ## Synopsis
 This project is an experiment to understand and implement a GoLang-based Limit Order Book with concurrent processing of several transactions using GoRoutines.
+It is inspired by the research paper ["Exploiting Concurrency in Domain-Specific Data Structures: A Concurrent Order Book and Workload Generator for Online Trading" (Riviere E., 2016)](https://www.researchgate.net/publication/308086656_Exploiting_Concurrency_in_Domain-Specific_Data_Structures_A_Concurrent_Order_Book_and_Workload_Generator_for_Online_Trading).
 The project aims to implement batch and asynchronous processing through the feature branch development workflow.

 ## Features
 - Order Placement: Users can place Buy or Sell orders specifying the volume and price.